OscTec/3CB109-advancedWeb/README.md

 Delete Stats - POST:
-Enter a EntryID and the Authorisation code (123) and click submit This calls a function that fetches the values from the fields Entry IDs can be found by search for stats without a specified player ID It then calls /delCoD/<EntryID>/<AuthCode> or /delD2/<EntryID>/<AuthCode> API using jQuery POST with the values in the API call
+Enter a EntryID and the Authorisation code (123) and click submit Entry IDs can be found by search for stats without a specified player ID This calls a function that fetches the values from the fields It then calls /delCoD/<EntryID>/<AuthCode> or /delD2/<EntryID>/<AuthCode> API using jQuery POST with the values in the API call
-The server then checks the authorisation code is correct and if it is search for that entry ID and deletes the entry from the database table
+The server then checks the authorisation code is correct and if it is searches for that entry ID and deletes the entry from the database table

 Search for Stats - GET:
 This input field can be left blank or you can enter a player ID (12 or 13 have prefilled entries or make your own by submitting stats)